xiaonilee/xiaonilee.github.io/content/post/RInAction.md

 options(stringsAsFactors = F)
 ```

-- To summary, R can
+### To summary, R can

 - Access data from a wide range of sources;

 - Merge the pieces of data together;

 - Clean and annotate them;

 - Analyze them with the latest methods;

 - Present the findings in meaningful and graphically appealing ways;

 - Incorporate the results into attractive reports that can be distributed to stakeholders and the public.

 Attach is the [Script](chapter1.R) of chapter1.

 ## Chapter2.
 Creating Dataset

-- This chapter covers
+### Chapter 2 covers

 - Exploring R data structures

 - Using data entry

 - Importing data

 - Annotating datasets

 - In summary, this chapter describes